 - A complete description of the exam, as well as information about how the exam is graded, can be found here.

-- The faculty member who is that year's Comprehensive Exam Coordinator will visit senior seminar at the end of the Fall semester to speak about the exam.
+- The faculty member who is that year's Comprehensive Exam Coordinator will schedule a Seminar at the beginning of the Fall to speak about the exam.

 - Any additional questions can be directed to that year's Comprehensive Exam Coordinator.